-* debt advice to prisoners within HMP Winson Green
+* prisoners within HMP Birmingham

 Can we help you too?

-Here are some real-life examples of how we have helped people in a variety of situations.
+Here are some real-life examples of how we have helped people in a variety of situations:

 A client with bone marrow cancer was struggling to cope with their daily needs due to fatigue and physical pain and had been using their savings to pay for rent, council tax and the parking costs for frequent trips to hospital.
 We helped the client to make successful applications for Attendance Allowance, a Macmillan grant and a Blue Badge Parking Permit.
 The client said "it had taken a lot of the stress out of things" and the client felt less burdened and no longer worried so much about putting the heating on; client was eating better which was helping with their fatigue.
 With the Blue Badge Parking Permit, the client was able to see more of their friends as the client could park outside the meeting venues.